Simsso/NIPS-2018-Adversarial-Vision-Challenge/README.md

 _Fig.: Gradient (right) of loss wrt. input for a sample (left) from the MNIST dataset._

 ## Training Pipeline
-Our dev ops unit (Samed) has set up a training pipeline that simplifies the empirical evaluation of ML ideas.
+Our DevOps unit (Samed) has set up a training pipeline that simplifies the empirical evaluation of ML ideas.
 For the researcher, triggering a training run is a simple as tagging a commit and pushing it.
 The tag triggers a pipeline which creates a new virtual machine (VM) on the Google Cloud Platform (GCP).
 The VM is configured to have a GPU and to run the training job (Python files).
 The results (e.g. model weights and logged metrics) were streamed to a persistent storage which the ML researcher could access through the GCP user interface and a TensorBoard instance which we kept running.

 More details about the pipeline can be found [here](https://github.com/Simsso/NIPS-2018-Adversarial-Vision-Challenge/wiki/Training-Pipeline) and an analysis of GCP's capabilities (from our perspective) is written down [here](https://github.com/Simsso/NIPS-2018-Adversarial-Vision-Challenge/wiki/Google-Cloud-Platform).